 The other day, I blurted out that human beings are “biological learning machines.”

 I would like to take a step back and think about this a bit more.
 I realize now that a significant part of the impetus behind my words were readings that I had been doing about human evolution and the fact that homo sapiens seems to have developed a very particular cognitive profile.
 One book in particular, Yuval Noah Harari’s Sapiens: A Brief History of Humankind (2015) points toward what he calls a “cognitive revolution” which he suggests was one of the most important developments in the history of our species that took place approximately 70,000 years ago.
 For Harari, this “revolution” was the result of changes in the hominid brain that allowed the development of contrary-to-fact thinking, vast imagination, and complex conceptualizations expressed through language.
 These capacities undergirded the emergence of generalized human culture, of myths, of ideologies, of concrete and abstract representations (and misrepresentations), of large-scale social organization and cooperation.
 Those evolved aspects of the human brain are responsible for our being able to think about the past and the future as well as the present, and being able to plan, to imagine alternatives and to critique and analyze.
-They make possible the development of writing, record-keeping and archiving.
+They make possible the development of writing, record-keeping, archiving and inter-generational learning.
 I note that Yuval attributes a somewhat lesser role to memory than I think the word “learning” evokes, although he does note that it is homo sapiens’ ability to retain and recall a large amount of relevant information that allows individuals to operate effectively in complex social systems.
 Still, individual, collective and archived memories are an important part of my own broad view of learning, as are communication networks and shared understandings.

 Humans are indeed biological learning machines, an idea that I’ll explore further in later posts.